-What are the symptoms of tooth infection spreading to the heart?It all starts with an untreated cavity.
-It will continue to progress in depth to reach the dental pulp where the tooth vessels and nerves are located.
+What are the symptoms of tooth infection spreading to the heart?It all starts with a small cavity.
+If left untreated, it will continue to progress in depth to reach the dental pulp, where the tooth vessels and nerves are located.

 The problem is that the blood vessels of the tooth are not disconnected from the body.
 Under certain conditions, a tooth infection can spread in the body and reach our vital organs.
 The most common and threatening is the heart.

-In this article, you will learn 3 heart complications of untreated tooth infection.
+In this article, you will learn 3 cardiovascular complications of untreated tooth infection.

 Tooth infection and atherosclerosis